Kintsugi Omakase NYC Offers a Sleek, Refined, and Relaxing Dining Experience

 All tastings also include a sushi chef’s choice of handroll, gourmet miso soup, tamago, and seasonal dessert.

-Regardless of which experience is chosen, Chef Chen always includes some of his imaginative starters with exciting flavor combinations: Spanish Mackeral lightly smoked and served with grated green apple, representing “the Big Apple”; Ankimo, monkfish liver topped with a piece of Narazuke (melon pickled in sake lees); and his signature Amadai, tilefish with crispy scales and accompanied by baby corn and shishito pepper, which remains constant.
+Regardless of the chosen experience, Chef Chen always includes his imaginative starters with exciting flavor combinations.
+He lightly smokes Spanish Mackerel and serves it with grated green apple, representing “the Big Apple.”
+He tops Ankimo, monkfish liver, with a piece of Narazuke (melon pickled in sake lees).
+His signature Amadai, tilefish with crispy scales, comes with baby corn and shishito pepper, remaining a constant on the menu.

 Toro sushi omakase on blue plate